What is the current situation in Halkidiki?

 According to the Greek authorities, seasonal hotels and other accommodation facilities like villas, rental apartments & studio etc are going to start operating from June 15th while year-round hotels and camping sites will open from June 1st.

 The accommodation, as well as the rest of the tourist facilities in Halkidiki, are ready to provide safe conditions to the visitors, according to the measures and recommendations of the Greek National Public Health Organization (EODY).
 The measures are related to the functioning of the hotels and private accommodation, tourist agencies, camps and marinas, air traffic, private and public transportation, restaurants, bars and beach bars.

 All the tourism stakeholders aim to provide the maximum safety to the guests as well as to protect the health of the local people along with the health of all the Greeks and international citizens who plan to visit Halkidiki.

 All the information regarding the details of the opening of each accommodation facility can be found on their official website and social media.

 The public coaches in Halkidiki are functioning according to the adhered measures and recommendations as well as the ferry boat in Tripiti to reach the island of Ammouliani.
-The use of masks is mandatory when travelling by taxi, coach and train and there is a 65% capacity restriction.
-The maximum number of passengers on a ferry amounts to 60% for ships without cabins and speedboats.
+The use of masks is mandatory when travelling by taxi (1 passenger/per ride or 3 passengers, if they family members), coach and train and there is a 50% capacity restriction.
+The maximum number of passengers on a ferry amounts to 50% for ships without cabins and speedboats.
 A safe distance must be kept during boarding and getting off the vessel.

 If you notice any symptoms of the coronavirus, such as fever or cough or you have been in close contact with the person infected with Covid-19, you should: